 A wonderful couple of days (Day 1).

-A view from the House.
+| A view from the House. |

-Jayne and I headed over to Sue, Clive and Sam's near to Grazalema for a couple of days of birding and general wildlife watching.
 On the way we picked up Iberian Magpie (Rabilargo / Cyanopica cooki), Red-billed Chough (Chova Piquirroja / Pyrrhocorax pyrrhocorax), Iberian Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis), Hen (Northern) Harrier (Aguilucho Pálido / Circus cyaneus) a female and several Griffon Vultures (Bultre Leonado / Gyps fulvus).

-We arrived a little later than planned but it was not long before we were all sat around the garden table having a drink and a chin-wag in what can only be described as a place of out standing beauty.
+We arrived a little later than planned but it was not long before we were all sat around the garden table having a drink and a chin-wag in what can only be described as a place of outstanding beauty.

-The mountains towered above us on two sides with Griffon Vultures soaring almost continually along their crags, the river which forms the boundary to there property on one side is lined with a dense band of trees and undergrowth which was full of birds and other species.
+The mountains towered above us on two sides with Griffon Vultures soaring almost continually along their crags, the river which forms the boundary to their property on one side is lined with a dense band of trees and undergrowth which was full of birds and other species.

-Whilst we sat and chatted Great Spotted Woodpecker (Pico Picapinos / Dendrocopos major), Jay (Arrendajo / Garrulus glandarius), Blackcap (Curruca Capirotarda / Sylvia atricapilla), Spotless Starling (Estornino Negro / Sturnus unicolor), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Great (Carbonero Común / Parus major) and Blue Tits (Herrerillo Común / Parus caeruleus) were all seen.
+Whilst we sat and chatted Great Spotted Woodpecker (Pico Picapinos / Dendrocopos major), Jay (Arrendajo / Garrulus glandarius), Blackcap (Curruca Capirotarda / Sylvia atricapilla), Spotless Starling (Estornino Negro / Sturnus unicolor), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Great (Carbonero Común / Parus major) and Blue Tits (Herrerillo Común / Cyanistes caeruleus) were all seen.

 Down by the river several Western Willow Spreadwings (Lestes viridis) were still flying and on the driveway a male Common Darter (Sympertrum striolatum) was perched on some brambles.